FaizanMulla730/Brain-Tumour-Classification/README.md

  Also the GUI is provided for portraiyng the Front end TKinter files including Login, Registration and Training and Testing (Prediction).
  The Backend Connectivity utilized in the project is MySQLite 3.

- I hope this project continues to inspire its future development.
+ I hope this project continues to inspire its future development in building more efficient ML Classifiers.